UPDATED AUGUST 2026

 Gemini API Freemium

 Best for: Long-context applications (1M tokens), multimodal processing, Google ecosystem integration.
-The free tier is generous for development and testing.
+The free tier is generous for development and testing, making it ideal for prototypes and MVPs.

 Open Source Models Free